anointingjoe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change current user to betty
+swittch current user to betty